 Cloud-based deployments continue to be a hot topic in many of today’s corporations.
 Often the discussion revolves around workload portability, ease of migration, and service pricing differences.
-In an effort to bring performance into the discussion we decided to leverage VMware’s new benchmark, Zephyr.
-As a follow-on to Harold Rosenberg’s introductory Zephyr post we decided to showcase some of the flexibility and scalability of our new large-scale benchmark.
+In an effort to bring performance into the discussion we decided to leverage VMware’s new benchmark, Weathervane.
+As a follow-on to Harold Rosenberg’s introductory Weathervane post we decided to showcase some of the flexibility and scalability of our new large-scale benchmark.
 Previously, Harold presented some initial scalability data running on three local vSphere 6 hosts.
-For this article, we decided to extend this further by demonstrating Zephyr’s ability to run within a non-VMware cloud environment and scaling up the number of app servers.
+For this article, we decided to extend this further by demonstrating Weathervane’s ability to run within a non-VMware cloud environment and scaling up the number of app servers.

 Cloud Environment: Amazon AWS, US West.